-It is considered a variant of the virat-rupa (Omnipresent or vast) form of Krishna, that he displays to Arjuna, as mentioned in the Bhagavad Gita a part of the epic Mahabharata.
+It is considered a variant of the Virat-rupa (Omnipresent or vast) form of Lord Krishna, that he displays to Arjuna, as mentioned in the Bhagavad Gita a part of the epic Mahabharata.
 The version of the Mahabharata, written by the Odia poet Sarala Dasa narrates the legend of Navagunjara, no other version has the story.

-Once, when Arjuna was doing penance on a hill, Krishna-Vishnu emerges him as Navagunjara.
-Navagunjara has the head of a rooster, and stands on three feet, those of an elephant, tiger and deer or horse, the fourth limb is a raised human arm carrying a lotus or a wheel.
+Once, when Arjuna was doing penance on a hill, Lord Vishnu emerges him as Navagunjara.
+Navagunjara has the head of a rooster and stands on three feet, those of an elephant, tiger and deer or horse, the fourth limb is a raised human arm carrying a lotus or a wheel.
 The beast has the neck of a peacock, the back or hump of a bull, the waist of a lion, and the tail is a serpent.
 Initially, Arjuna was terrified as well as mesmerized by the strange creature and raises his bow to shoot it.
 Finally, Arjuna realizes that Navagunjara is a manifestation of Vishnu and drops his weapons, bowing before Navagunjara.

 The Navagunjara-Arjuna scene is sculpted at the northern side of the Lord Jagannath’s Temple, Puri.
-Navagunjara is also depicted in Ganjifa playing cards as the King card and Arjuna as the minister card, in parts of Orissa, mainly in Puri District and Ath-Rangi Sara in Ganjam District, Orissa.
+Navagunjara is also depicted in Ganjifa playing cards like the King card and Arjuna as the minister card, in parts of Orissa, mainly in Puri District and Ath-Rangi Sara in Ganjam District, Orissa.
 This set is known as Navagunjara.

 Also Read: Pala: The Witness of Great Odia Culture